UrbsLab/scikit-FIBERS/README.md

 | *covariates* | List of data column labels to be treated as covariates (i.e. not considered for bin inclusion) | list, None | None |

 * This second table includes hyperparameters that are not essential but can have a significant impact on algorithm performance.
   * In general, setting *iterations* and *pop_size* to larger integers is expected to improve training performance, but will require longer run times.
-The *group_thresh* hyperparameter controls the adaptive burden thresholding in FIBERS, where None activates this mechanism, and an integer value (e.g. 0), will enforce a specific burden threshold for all discovered bins.
+  * The *group_thresh* hyperparameter controls the adaptive burden thresholding in FIBERS, where 'None' activates this mechanism, and an integer value (e.g. 0), will enforce a specific burden threshold for all discovered bins.
 Related to this, *max_thresh* controls the maximum burden threshold allowed in bins, assuming *group_thresh* = None.
 Also related to adaptive burden thresholding, the *thresh_evolve_prob* (set between 0.0 and 1.0) can lead to better performance when set closer to 1.0, but requires significantly more runtime.
-The *group_strata_min* hyperparameter (set as > 0.0 and < 0.5) enforces a minimum instance count balance between risk groups, where 0.5 describes two risk groups with the same instance count.
-The *manual_bin_init* hyperparameter allows users to load an existing set of candidate bins for FIBERS to start learning from, rather than starting from randomly initialized bins.
+  * The *group_strata_min* hyperparameter (set as > 0.0 and < 0.5) enforces a minimum instance count balance between risk groups, where 0.5 describes two risk groups with the same instance count.
+  * The *manual_bin_init* hyperparameter allows users to load an existing set of candidate bins for FIBERS to start learning from, rather than starting from randomly initialized bins.
 The value of using this function depends on the quality of the loaded bins, however utilizing expert (i.e. domain) knowledge to design candidate bins before running FIBERS has the potential to dramatically improve or speed up learning in larger or more complex tasks.
-Lastly, *pop_clean* = 'group_strata' applies a post-hoc cleaning of the bin population, removing any remaining bins that have a risk group instance count ratio below the *group_strata_min*.
+  * Lastly, *pop_clean* = 'group_strata' applies a post-hoc cleaning of the bin population, removing any remaining bins that have a risk group instance count ratio below the *group_strata_min*.

 | Hyperparameter | Description | Type/Options | Default Value |
 | -------------- | ----------- | ------------- | ------------- |